Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench

-One of the initial interest in the SSD Hamiltonian is that it reduces or completely removes boundary effects in finite-size systems and allows us to study bulk properties \cite{Gendiar01102009, Gendiar01022010, Hikihara_2011, 2011PhRvA..83e2118G, 2011PhRvB..84k5116S, 2011PhRvB..84p5132M, 2011JPhA...44y2001K, 2012JPhA...45k5003K, PhysRevB.86.041108, PhysRevB.87.115128}.
-In particular, in CFT, the SSD Hamiltonian shares the same ground state as the regular Hamiltonian $H_0$ with periodic boundary condition (PBC).
-Subsequent studies uncovered that the M\"obius deformation effectively changes the system size, and in particular the system size is effectively infinite in the SSD limit \cite{ 2015MPLA...3050092T, 2015JPhA...48E5402I, 2016IJMPA..3150170I, Okunishi_2016, 2016PhRvB..93w5119W}.
-As a consequence, the finite size energy gap becomes smaller with the M\"obius deformation.
-In the SSD limit, the energy spectrum is effectively continuous.

-More recently, the M\"obius and SSD Hamiltonians have been used to study non-equilibrium processes.
-In particular, in (1+1)d CFT, solvable models of quantum quench \cite{Wen_2018} and Floquet dynamics \cite{wen2018floquet,Fan_2020,Han_2020,wen2021periodically,Fan_2021, Lapierre_2020_1, Lapierre_2020} can be constructed using the M\"obius and SSD Hamiltonians.
-They provide rare examples where the dynamics of interacting many-body quantum systems can be solved analytically.
-Not only being exactly solvable, these quantum quenches and Floquet processes exhibit a rich variety of dynamical phenomena, such as a dynamical phase transition in the Floquet problem that separates heating and non-heating behaviors during the time evolution.
+The envelope function of SSD has a minimum and a maximum at $x=X^1_f\equiv 0$ and $x=X^2_f\equiv L/2$, respectively, which we call fixed points.
+In particular, the envelope function vanishes at $x=X^1_f$.

-In the above works, quantum quenches or Floquet dynamics are considered starting from pure states.
-In this paper, we study the time-evolution by the M\"obius/SSD Hamiltonian starting from the thermal initial state,
+Previous works discussed the quantum quenches or Floquet dynamics starting from pure initial states.
+In contrast, we study the time-evolution by the M\"obius/SSD Hamiltonian starting from an initial thermal state,